 Sociology and Media Theory

-The photographer’s architect – on the relationship between the photographs of Lucien Hervé and the architecture of Le Corbusier
+The Architect of the Photographer.
+On the Relationship between the Photographs of Lucien Hervé and the Architecture of Le Corbusier

-Ubiquity – constituting space in the context of information and communications technologies
+Ubiquity - Constituting Space in the Context of Information and Communication Technologies

 Seen as a sort of hybrid, the two disciplines sociology and media theory are taught together.
 The hypothesis is that questions relating to social and media theory are reflected in each other, becoming more specific in the analysis of subject matter that is reciprocally relevant.
 The creation of social matters, of society, can be appreciated through certain constructions and experiences of the evident nature of sensory, aesthetic and medial realities.
 And the media forms of logic that serve as the apparatus become comprehensible first and foremost with regard to certain processes of social transformation.
 It is expected at all times that medial and social experiences are continued in and as a study program in a conceptual experience – as its necessary correspondence in analysis.
 Design practices and (their) theories are not understood as different or hierarchical in relation to one another, but as mutually dependent.
 In other words: Thought is what the designs, the aesthetic content and its form, and the theories, the conceptual content and its form, have in common.
 What we aim to do is find and portray its points of culmination.